 When World War II came, Loesser continued to write music and lyrics for over sixty films and was assigned to military special services.
-He provided music and lyrics for camp shows.
-It was during this time that he composed the wartime hit, "Praise the Lord and Pass the Ammunition."
+He provided

 After the war, Loesser went back home to New York and began writing Where's Charley.
 It opened on October 11, 1948 and was Loesser's first major hit.
 This was followed by Guys and Dolls, which opened on November 24, 1950 and won the Tony Award for Best Musical.
 During this time, he also wrote many hit Tin Pan Alley style songs including "What Are You Doing New Years Eve?" and "Baby, It's Cold Outside."